OtterFlip/electricsheep/readme.txt

 sudo make install
 ```

-# Running from the Command linked
+# Running from the Command Line

 Once built, the main executable is:
 ```